 The term is a lexeme that relates to the metal workers and leather workers (tahash) who bore holes in their materials.
-They are called karmaara, a word related to the Hindi lohakara, meaning smith.
-Here we find a linguistic connection to the Hebrew word ka-aru.
+They are called karmaara, a word related to the Hindi lohakara, meaning copper smith.
+(The word loha refers to copper in Sanskrit.
+It is derived from the word lohita, meaning red.
+Copper was regarded as red metal and iron as black metal.)
+Here we find a linguistic connection to the biblical word ka-aru.
 The word is of Nilotic origin.
 Among the Luo of the Upper Nile ka-Aru means "the place of the one who pierces."

 These craftsmen were sea-faring merchants and who moved out of the Nile Valley in a rather militant fashion and founded the maritime civilization of Southern India (Sarasvati civilization).
 What we seem to have here is language related to the tools of trade of the ancient Horite metal workers.
 These were the ancestors of Jesus and Mary.